-You do not have to pick one type of cabinet option for your entire home.
+You do not have to pick one cabinet option for your entire home.
 Custom cabinets in the kitchen are a great idea, as it’s the most used room in your house.
-That might not be necessary in your mudroom or basement though, as not too many eyes will be on them.
+That might not be necessary in your mudroom or basement, though, as not too many eyes will be on them.
 Choose a less expensive option in rooms where the aesthetics aren’t a huge issue.

 Cabinet Overlay Options

 There are three options here as well.
 Full Overlay, Partial Overlay, and Inset Cabinets.
-Take a look at the diagram below, and then read about the differences.
+Look at the diagram below, and then read about the differences.

 1. Full Overlay Cabinet Design